 We can certainly learn from other areas of the world, and Americans are moving away from soda and even artificial sweeteners which have an unexpected effect on our bodies and what and how we consume food.

-Recent information published February 2015 suggests that older people take in more protein for better muscular function and overall health, while younger people take in more carbohydrates (2).
-That goes against the recent dietary guidelines so who should believe?
+Recent information published in February 2015 suggests that older people take in more protein for better muscular function and overall health, while younger people take in more carbohydrates (2).
+That goes against the recent dietary guidelines so who should believe it?

 Check out this recent NY Times article regarding the new dietary guidelines.
 Take it with a grain of salt, as it will again change five years from now.